hxlnt/Resources/README.md

 - [Twitter](#twitter)

 ------

+### APIs
+- [Project Oxford for Node](https://github.com/felixrieseberg/project-oxford): Use Face API, Emotion API, and Computer Vision API in a node project.

 ### Art and design
 - _[Hello World: Where Design Meets Life](http://www.amazon.com/Hello-World-Where-Design-Meets/dp/1468308068)_: All of the theoretical teachings of design school without the crippling student debt.